michellejanay/Milestone-Project-1-Photography/README.md

 ### Design Choices
 To make the images pop, I decided to go with a dark themed web design.
 I went with an offblack color with white text, so that the contrast is not as harsh on the eyes and is still accessible.
-FONT FAMILY FOR HEADINGS, FONT FAMILY FOR THE REST OF THE TEXT ON PAGE.
+I chose a typewriter font for headings, and source sans 3 for all other text.

 ### Wireframes

 ![wireframes](https://github.com/michellejanay/Milestone-Project-1-Photography/blob/main/assets/images/readme-images/photography-gallery-wireframes.png)

 ## Features
-some filler text
+The website contains a landing page, an about page, a gallery page, and a contact page.
+Some of the images were already black and white, but for consistency I gave all images a filter of grayscale and a hover effect that will change the colour images back to colour.

 ## Technologies Used
 GitPod, GitHub, HTML, CSS, Bootstrap